Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 After `withdrawalDelayBlocks`, withdrawals can be claimed using these methods.
 Claims may be processed on behalf of someone else by passing their address in as the `recipient`.
 Otherwise, claims are processed on behalf of `msg.sender`.

-This method loops over up to `maxNumberOfDelayedWithdrawalsToClaim` withdrawals, tallys each withdrawal amount, and sends the total to the `recipient`.
+This method loops over up to `maxNumberOfDelayedWithdrawalsToClaim` withdrawals, tallies each withdrawal amount, and sends the total to the `recipient`.

 *Effects*:
 * Updates the `recipient's` `delayedWithdrawalsCompleted`